-New study finds water tubing-related injuries up 250 percentFebruary 4th, 2013 in Health /
+New study finds water tubing-related injuries up 250 percentFebruary 4, 2013 in Medicine & Health / Health

 Water tubing, a recreational activity in which participants ride an inner tube which is pulled behind a boat by a tow rope, has grown in popularity in recent years.
 Unfortunately, the number of injuries related to this activity has also increased.